Krško Nuclear Power Plant: Possible expansion

 On March 28, 2022, the Prime Minister of Croatia, Andrej Plenković, stated that he supports the expansion of the nuclear power plant, while depending on Slovenia.
 On 2 November 2022, Slovenian Prime Minister Robert Golob said there will be a referendum to get public approval for a second reactor at Krško, once a reactor technology was selected.
 In August 2024, prime minister Golob committed to holding a referendum on a two-unit expansion of up to 2400 MWe, possibly to take place in late 2024 after key documents were published.
 If agreed, a final investment decision would be taken in 2028, for construction to start in 2032.
+The referendum was later cancelled.